Peek-A-Booo/react-smooth-modal/README.md

 # React Smooth Modal

-> A Smooth Modal dialog for React.JS
+A Smooth Modal which can be fullscreen and draggable dialog for React.JS.

 ## Installation